Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis

 \section{Experiments}

-To test our hypothesis about the proposed ideal decision boundary, different data sets comprising of both 2D points and image data sets including MNIST \cite{lecun1998gradient}, CIFAR10 \cite{krizhevsky2009learning}, and Imagenette which is a subset of the well-known ImageNet ILSVRC 2012 data set \cite{russakovsky2015imagenet} were used.
-The following describes the experiments carried out on each data set.
+To test our hypothesis about the proposed ideal decision boundary, different datasets comprising of both 2D points and image datasets including MNIST \cite{lecun1998gradient}, CIFAR10 \cite{krizhevsky2009learning}, and Imagenette which is a subset of the well-known ImageNet ILSVRC 2012 dataset \cite{russakovsky2015imagenet} were used.
+The following describes the experiments carried out on each dataset.